Roit-liasp/KotlinCMD/README.md

 Create File > C:/Users/Admin/Documents/text.txt #The file will be created at the specified path.
 ```
 - `dfile` - activates the file manager with the ability to delete files (works just like file creation, but for deletion)
+- `infoCMD` - displays information about the project.

 #### Running the program: